Pithikos/rest-datasource/README.md

   - `Resource Path`: Path to fetch the JSON from.
 E.g. `users/?active=true`
   - `Payload Key`:  Specify the key to access the payload.
 This is evaluated to javascript so you can use common javascript.
 E.g. `userActivity.active[0]`

+> Resource path can take URL params.
+These will be added to the de-facto `from` and `to` which are sent regardless.

 With time series, graphs are crated as usual.